Misty-code1/bluetech-test/README.md

 # Bluetech Solutions test Project

-This Project is a React application that fetches data from an API using ContextAPI and renders it on the homepage.
+This Project is a React application create with Vite, the goal is to fetch data from a given API using ContextAPI and render returned data on the homepage.

+## Components

+- Navbar

-## Component
+## Context

 - ProductContextProvider

-- Navbar
+## Pages

-- Hompage
+- Homepage

 ## Installation